 Two Stage Running Circuit: The second stage on the gas valve is powered directly from the second stage of the thermostat.
 In order for two stage to flow to a higher output, single stage must be energized as well.
-The thermostat determines which stage to maintain for the desired temperature.
+The thermostat determines which stage to maintain for the desired comfort level.

 Shut Down: When the thermostat is satisfied, the fan will enter a two (2) minute post-purge cycle.
-Refer to Soft and Hard Lockout under Diagnostics; p.
-54.
+Refer to page 55 for diagnostics; soft & hard lockout.